 As a certified MitID broker, Scrive can support you in providing your customers with a superior, secure customer experience.

 After a decade of using NemID, Denmark is replacing it with MitID, renewing the infrastructure as well as offering additional security and usability.
-MitID was developed in collaboration between the public and private sector and will come out in May 2021.
+MitID was developed in collaboration between the public and private sector and will come out during the fall 2021.

 Finding the right broker to partner with can prove challenging depending on your needs so we’d definitely recommend starting to explore options sooner rather than later.